gunrock/graphblast/README.md

 - `mxm` (matrix-matrix multiply)
 - `eWiseAdd` (elementwise addition)
 - `eWiseMult` (elementwise multiplication)
-- ...

 See [graphblas/operations.hpp](https://github.com/gunrock/gunrock-grb/blob/master/graphblas/operations.hpp) for a complete list of operations.

 ### Semirings

 As well, the other GraphBLAS core principle is the concept of generalized semirings, which means replacing the standard (+, x) of matrix multiplication with a different operation.
 These represent computation on vertices and edges of a graph.
 Together these two concepts---operation and semiring---can be used to implement many graph algorithms.
+Some commonly used semirings are:

+- `PlusMultiplies` (arithmetic semiring)
+- `MinimumPlus` (tropical min-plus semiring)
+- `LogicalOrAndSemiring` (Boolean semiring)
+- `MaximumMultipliesSemiring` (tropical max-times semiring)

 See [graphblas/stddef.hpp](https://github.com/gunrock/gunrock-grb/blob/master/graphblas/stddef.hpp) for a complete list of semirings.

 ## Publications